elementary-Inc/blog/_posts/2021/2021-11-30-elementary-os-6-odin-updates-november-2021.md

 ---
 title: elementary OS 6 Updates for November, 2021
-description: Getting ready for the holidays
+description: New features and improved design to get ready for the holidays
 author: cassidyjames
 image: /images/elementary-os-6-odin-updates-november-2021/card.jpg
 tags: